apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>a job will be run to execute preCondition.
+<p>Represents a job that will be run to execute the PreCondition.
-and the operation will be executed when the exec job is succeed.</p>
+The operation will only be executed if the job is successful.</p>
 </td>
 </tr>
 </tbody>